tjfinney/ANTTV.code/README.md

 variation site.
 For example, if the numerals given in the above list of readings are used as codes, the value entered in the cell at the intersection of row *Theta* and column *Mark 1.1* would be *4*.
-Please note that the same codes (typically numerals) may be reused at other variation sites; each variation site has its own correspondence between codes and readings.
+Please note that the same codes (typically numerals) are reused at other variation sites; each variation site has its own correspondence between codes and readings; no association is implied by the same code being used at two different variation sites.

 Analysis can begin with the data frame itself or with a *distance matrix* constructed by calculating distances between pairs of witnesses